 Remember, you’ll need a translation of your documents when submitting them to submitting them to USCIS or NVC.
 If you have included any foreign language documents with your application or petition, you must also submit certified translations into English.

-Alternative Evidence – When Civil Records are Unavailable
+Step-by-Step: What to Do When Civil Records are Unavailable

 When your civil record is not available or does not exist, you must prove its unavailability or nonexistence and provide alternative evidence of the event (such as a birth, marriage, etc.).
 Follow these steps: